What is an in-house training contract?

 In-house training contracts have many advantages over private practice training programmes.

-Even though you are working in a legal department, you are not working for a firm that’s sole purpose is practising law.
+Even though you are working in a legal department, many trainees will not be working for a firm that’s sole purpose is practising law.
 You may be required to possess a wide variety of skills in addition to your legal knowledge, including an understanding of the economic climate and commercial awareness.

 Law firms usually specialise in specific area(s) of law.
 When doing an in-house training contract, you will be responsible for assisting your company or organisation in a variety of legal issues that may cover many aspects of law.
 By supporting your organisation in a wide range of legal matters, you will be exposed to more holistic training, putting you in a good position to apply to legal firms that may specialise in multiple areas.